freeCodeCamp-Montreal/spaceship-game/README.md

 # We've created spooky creatures
 Just a circle and a triangle?
 That's crazy talk.
-You should now have creatures in your DOM showing up at random intervals. **Let's make them move towards our ship**
+You should now have a creature class (or function) that can be appended to your DOM. **Let's make them move towards our ship**

 <img src="https://github.com/sirMerr/spaceship-game/blob/master/src/static/Creature.svg" width=150/>